Types of Permits

 Visitors must use metered areas or display a valid daily, weekly, or monthly permit available at Parking & Transportation Services .
 A metered lot specifically for visitors is located at the main entrance of the campus at Maryland Parkway and Harmon Avenue.
 Metered parking costs $1 per hour.
 Metered parking is also available in various lots throughout the campus.
 Visitors who purchase a daily or weekly permit from Parking & Transportation Services will be allowed to park in student spaces.
 This permit cannot be used as a method of payment for metered parking.
 Contact Parking & Transportation Services to make parking arrangements for a special event or meeting.

 People operating press vehicles must obtain a permit from Parking & Transportation Services to travel on campus sidewalks or walkways and are subject to the same restrictions as any other vehicle in terms of hours of use and access routes.

 Bicycles & Mopeds

 Parking permits are not required for bicycles or mopeds.
 Bicycles used on campus must be ridden and parked with regard for the safety of pedestrians, and parking racks must be used.
 Bicycles cannot be parked or driven on pedestrian ramps to buildings or in buildings.
 Mopeds must be parked in motorcycle parking areas only and cannot be operated on campus sidewalks or walkways.

 Contractor parking permits are for construction crews who are on campus for major construction projects.
-These permits are valid in student spaces on the west side of Lot M. Permit not valid in any other lot.
+These permits are valid in designated spaces on the west side of Lot M only, north and west of the Campus Services Building, around the gate leading to Naples Avenue.
+These permits are not valid in any other lot.
 Contractor permits require administrative approval from Parking & Transportation Services.